Can Dieting Cause Hair Loss?Can Dieting Cause Hair Loss?

 To make sure you're not experiencing any nutritional deficiencies, both Chariff and Hanks suggest adding dietary supplements to your routine.
 Taking supplements is a great way to bridge any nutritional gaps and make sure you get the vitamin power your body needs.
 "You can also take a multivitamin to ensure you are not deficient in any nutrients that may prevent hair growth, including B vitamins, selenium, zinc, vitamins A and C, and iron," Hanks said.

-VEGAMOUR's GRO+ Advanced Gummies are a great supplemental solution for dieters experiencing hair loss, containing powerful doses of biotin, folic acid, zinc, and other beneficial vitamins and minerals.
+VEGAMOUR's GRO+ Advanced Gummies are a great supplement to add to your daily routine, containing powerful doses of biotin, folic acid, zinc, and other beneficial vitamins and minerals.
 Besides getting biotin through foods, supplements can be a good way to up your biotin intake, especially if you're doing keto.
 One study suggests that dieters who follow the ketogenic diet have an increased biotin requirement.

 Read: 6 Food Habits for Healthy Hair